ibis Styles Melbourne, The Victoria Hotel, Melbourne City’s Largest 3 1/2 star hotel.

-This historic hotel Melbourne known as a luxury hotel in the 20’s and 30’s, prided itself on its guest service, including porters being sent to meet guests arriving at Port Melbourne Docks and Spencer Street Train Station.
+This historic Melbourne hotel was known as a luxury hotel in the 20’s and 30’s, prided itself on its guest service, including porters being sent to meet guests arriving at Port Melbourne Docks and Spencer Street Train Station.

 A Coffee Palace differed from the regular Melbourne city hotels in another important way – it was a dry hotel – no alcohol!
 Instead, patrons imbibed Beef Tea, mineral waters and, of course, coffee.
 Fortunately, things have changed and guests can now enjoy a drink in Vic’s Bar.

 ibis Styles Melbourne, The Victoria Hotel was the first in Melbourne to offer electric lights in its rooms.